Perry Polnaszek, Executive Director

 As a young woman, Renee attended UW-Stout and UW-Madison, where she studied graphic arts technology and communications.
 The majority of her career was in print media, where she learned proofreading as a survival skill.

-Renee is active in ICAPglobal.org and leads whisperedhopes.org a local strip-club outreach to women based on the TTU model.
+Renee is an advocate for transformation and hope through ICAPglobal.org since 2008, and founded whisperedhopes.org a local strip-club outreach to women inspired by the TTU model in 2009.
 She enjoys editing and writing, and supporting friends who are interested in publishing their own books.
 She considers herself an encourager and writes daily, occasionally publishing her work in two online blogs.
-Her own book is not yet written.
+Her own book is not yet published.

 Nathan holds expertise in helping the local church become more effective and efficient at discipling the poor out of poverty.
 Through partnerships and innovation, he demonstrates how to move the church beyond relief efforts to sustainable community development.

 Possessing excellent communication, leadership and organizational skills, Nathan is presently looking to advance efforts to revitalize inner city neighborhoods through the non-profit Seed to Oaks Community Development.

 Nathan believes success is measured by the degree the local church has a powerful and visible presence in their neighborhoods and communities; one that is capable of meeting real needs as a means of making disciples and advancing the great commission.

 John Lincoln is retired after nearly fifty years in marketing communications.
 He began his career in 1965 as copywriter at a small Madison, Wisconsin advertising agency while finishing his degree in Journalism at the University of Wisconsin.